MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/cross-company-calling.md

 ## Open Federation

 > [!NOTE]
-> At this time, group calling and file sharing is not available for cross-company calling.
+> At this time, group calling and file sharing is not available for users in federated tenants.

 1. [Enable external access](https://docs.microsoft.com/microsoftteams/manage-external-access) in your [!include[pn-microsoft-teams](../includes/pn-microsoft-teams.md)] admin center.
 This allows users in your organization to make calls and chat with users outside your domain.